streamdao/swap/stream-swap-client/README.md

 ## Documentation

-Detailed information on how to build on Stream Protocol dApp´s can be found on the [Stream developer documentation website](https://docs.streamprotocol.org/docs/developing/overview).
+Detailed information on how to build on Stream Protocol´s Swap can be found on the [Stream Protocol developer documentation website](https://docs.streamprotocol.org/docs/developing/overview).

 ## License